 Radians Definition

-In the radian angle system, a full rotation is equal to (tau) radians, where is approximately equal to and is defined as the circumfence of any circle divided by its radius.
-A half rotation is equal to (pi) radians, where is approximately equal to and is defined as the circumference of any circle divided by its diameter.
-Read more…
+A half rotation or degrees is (pi) radians, where is approximately equal to .
+The value of is defined by the circumference of any circle divided by its diameter.

 Related Terms